Product Support & Resources

 • Natural Gas (Methane): A highly flammable fuel gas that can ignite and cause fire or explosion when it reaches dangerous concentrations.

-Because the risks are different, the best home safety approach is to have protection for both hazards, especially in homes with gas appliances.
+Since the risks are different, the best home safety approach is to have protection for both hazards, especially in homes with natural gas appliances.

 Do I Need a Natural Gas Alarm If I Already Have CO Alarms?